Who doesn’t have an air purifier nowadays?

 Its effective range is 129 sq ft.
 For most bedrooms, living rooms, or even kitchens, that’s not enough.
 However, if you have a small office or room, something in the range of 10×10, the LEVOIT LV-H132 does the job well enough.

 As far as the filters are concerned, the LEVOIT LV-H132 is built quite in the same way as most of the bigger air purifiers.
 It has a pre-filter, followed by a carbon filter and a True HEPA filter.
 These three can deal with all kind of pollutants and unwanted smells in your office or small room:

 Despite its small size, it can achieve 4 air changes per hour in a small office.
-That, coupled with the low price, made LEVOIT LV-H132 one of the most popular air purifiers.
+That, coupled with the low price, made LEVOIT LV-H132 one of the most popular air purifiers; you can read more about Levoit air purifiers here.
 In fact, the LEVOIT LV-H132 has accumulated more than 10,000 positive reviews on Amazon.
 You can check the reviews and the price of LEVOIT LV-H132 below: